SirStupindous/BayesGuard/README.md

 # BayesGuard
-This project demonstrates how to build a simple email spam classification system using Python, scikit-learn, and the Gaussian Naive Bayes classifier.
+This project demonstrates how to build a simple email spam classification system using Python, flask, scikit-learn, and the Gaussian Naive Bayes classifier.
 The program reads email data from an email.csv file, determines if the contents within are spam text or legitimate, trains a classifier, and evaluates its performance.

 ## Getting Started